qvantel/orcd-frontend/heatmap_panel/README.md

 </p>

 ## HeatMap Panel plugin for Grafana
 This dashboard visualizes available products.
-This is done by utilizing two different plugins, one which we have written ourselves, called heatmap panel, and also the graph, which comes with Grafana.
+This is done by utilizing two different plugins, one which we have written ourselves, called heatmap panel, and also the [graph panel](http://docs.grafana.org/features/panels/graph/), which comes with Grafana.

-The heatmap panel contains functionality to visualize the products and lapse through time to see how the products have changed.This is done by using the D3 JavaScript library to render each product.
+The heatmap panel contains functionality to visualize the products and lapse through time to see how the products have changed.This is done by using the [D3](https://d3js.org/) JavaScript library to render each product.
 The product data is retrieved from a Graphite data source.

 The graph plugin is used to show a timeline over how the popularity of selected products has evolved over time.